eleda77/eleda77.github.io/docs/vocab_list.md

 ### P  {#header-title-16}
 **palestra** - a public place for training or exercise in wrestling or athletics (in Greek antiquity)

+**palfrey** - a docile horse used for ordinary riding, especially by women

 **pannier** - a basket, especially one of a pair carried by a beast of burden

 **paternoster** - a lift consisting of a series of linked compartments moving continuously on an endless belt